History of the Jews in Brody: Jewish population in Poland

 Market square of Brody in 1914.
 Prewar postcard.

-After the collapse of Habsburg monarchy Western Ukrainian lands were incorporated into Poland.
-According to the new administrative division, Brody district became part of newly created Tarnopol Voivodeship (Ternopil province) being administered from Ternopil, which by that time exceeded Brody in terms of attracting Jewish population becoming a home to 13.999 Jews (1931).
-While the number of Jews in Brody declined to 8.288.
+After the collapse of the Habsburg monarchy, Western Ukrainian lands were incorporated into Poland.

+According to the new administrative division, the Brody district became part of the newly created Tarnopol Voivodeship (Ternopil province) and was ruled from Ternopil, which at the time was more attractive to the Jewish population than Brody.
+Thus, Ternopil became home to 13.999 Jews (1931), while the number of Jews in Brody declined to 8.288.

-Like the surrounding Lviv and Ternopil areas, Brody district had one of the highest concentration of Jews in the countryside.
+Like the surrounding Lviv and Ternopil areas, the Brody district had one of the highest concentration of Jews in the countryside.

-After the First World War, Brody was not anymore a border city hub.
+After the World War I, Brody was not anymore a border city hub.
 It lost its geo-commercial and geo-cultural value.
 The borders of new Poland moved further eastwards and with the Holocaust there was no more Jewish Brody, and Brody as "city" itself, because Brody was 88% Jewish city.

-The following incorporation of Brody into the Soviet Ukraine and Ukrainiazation of the city, due to the influx of local Ukrainian peasantry from the rural areas basically into emptied (of urban Poles and Jews) Galician cities after 1944 turned Brody into a provincial town.
+The following incorporation of Brody into the Soviet Ukraine and Ukrainization of the city, due to the influx of local Ukrainian peasantry from the rural areas basically into emptied (of urban Poles and Jews) Galician cities after 1944 turned Brody into a provincial town.
 The changes that occurred within basically 50 years are dramatic.
 The deeply changing character of Brody reflects and exemplifies at its best the cross-cultural historic experience of East Galician past.
 History of the Jews in Brody provides a demonstration of Jewish commercial and intellectual rise and decline in Eastern Galicia.